-For the financial year ended 30 June 2020, in accordance with the COVID-19 (Temporary Measures) Act 2020 and the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the "Order"), the Company will apply and adopt the alternative arrangements for the convening, holding and conducting of the AGM, as set out in the second column of the First Schedule of the Order.
-Minutes of the AGM held on 30 December 2020 will be published on the SGXNET and also on the Company's corporate website within one (1) month after the AGM date.
+In view of the current COVID-19 situation, the forthcoming AGM to be held in respect of financial year ended 30 June 2021 will be convened and held by way of electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the "Order"), and the joint statement issued by the Accounting and Corporate Regulatory Authority, Monetary Authority of Singapore and Singapore Exchange Regulation providing additional guidance on the conduct of general meetings of listed and non-listed entities during elevated safe distancing period (the "Guidance").
+Alternative arrangements relating to attendance at the AGM via electronic means, submission of questions to the Chairman of the AGM in advance, addressing of substantial and relevant questions at the AGM (if any) and appointing the Chairman of the AGM as the proxy, will be put in place.
+Minutes of the AGM held on 29 October 2021 will be published on the SGXNet and also on the Company's corporate website within one (1) month after the AGM date.

 The Company does not have a fixed dividend policy.
 The form, frequency and amount of dividends will depend on the Company's earnings, general financial condition, results of operations, capital requirements, cash flow, general business condition, development plans and other factors as the directors might deem appropriate.
-The Board is not recommending any dividends for financial year ended 30 June 2020 because of losses incurred and the financial position of the Company.
+The Board is not recommending any dividends for financial year ended 30 June 2021 because of losses incurred and the financial position of the Company.